 Our Manage Entities guide can help you get started!

 Do I use the same credentials and business ID in my sandbox account as I do in production?

 No, the business ID and credentials we provide during testing are only for your sandbox account.
 Once you have been approved for production, we will provide new credentials and a production business ID.

-Can I change my Store IDs via API?
+Can I change my Entity IDs via API?

-Yes, but we must specially enable this functionality for your account.
-In general, we don't recommend that businesses change the IDs of their locations, as doing so will make their integrations more difficult for their IT teams to maintain.
+Yes, but in general, we don't recommend that businesses change the IDs of their entities, as doing so will make their integrations more difficult for their IT teams to maintain.

 What happens if there is an error?

-Can I submit a full record for every location daily, instead of only sending the changes I've made?
+Can I submit a full record for every entity daily, instead of only sending the changes I've made?

 You can do so if you choose; however, we recommend that you send only your changes, if possible, because we want to preserve any changes a user or Yext employee may make to correct data issues or inaccuracies.